VishakhaT/Face-Detection-Algorithm/README.md

-# Implementation of Viola Jones Algorithm for Face Detection
+# Face Detection for security applications

 Details about the code: